nguyennhutninh/cross_build_app/README.md

 * Host:

-sudo apt-get install gcc-4.9-arm-linux-gnueabihf sudo apt-get install g++-4.9-arm-linux-gnueabihf
++sudo apt-get install gcc-4.9-arm-linux-gnueabihf +sudo apt-get install g++-4.9-arm-linux-gnueabihf

 * if package not found (on ubuntu 17 or later), try this